gravitl/netmaker-docs/upgrades.rst

 Start by shutting down your server with ``docker-compose down``

 You then need to get the updated mosquitto.conf file.
-You will also need to get the wait.sh file and make sure it is executable
+You will also need to get the wait.sh file and make sure it is executable.

 .. code-block::